HamedSiasi/mbed-os-ublox-coap/README.md

-# mbed-os: u-blox Test Application for CoAP Protocol
+# Test Application for CoAP Protocol

 This repo contains a mini application that pulls together: